-There are other different bacteria which contribute to tonsillitis in babies which are, chlamydia pneumonia, Streptococcus pneumonia, Staphylococcus aureus, and mycoplasma pneumonia, Fusobacterium, pertussis, syphilis, and gonorrhoea bacteria.
+There are other different bacteria which contribute to tonsillitis in babies which are, chlamydia pneumonia, Streptococcus pneumonia, Staphylococcus aureus, mycoplasma pneumonia, Fusobacterium, pertussis, syphilis, and gonorrhoea bacteria.

-How Long will Your Baby Suffer?
+How Long Will Your Baby Suffer?

 The duration of tonsillitis in babies is based on various health and environmental factors.
 Firstly, it depends on your baby’s health, age, time of diagnosis, type of pathogen, and the intensity of the infection.
-The general consensus is that mild tonsillitis lasts for a mere 2 to 4 days since the time of infection while in severe cases it may persist up to 2 weeks.
+The general consensus is that mild tonsillitis lasts for a mere 2 to 4 days from the time of infection while in severe cases it may persist up to 2 weeks.